TheCharlatan/rust-bitcoinkernel/doc/benchmarking.md

 Going Further
 --------------------

-To monitor Bitcoin Core performance more in depth (like reindex or IBD): https://github.com/chaincodelabs/bitcoinperf
+To monitor Bitcoin Core performance more in depth (like reindex or IBD): https://github.com/bitcoin-dev-tools/benchcoin

-To generate Flame Graphs for Bitcoin Core: https://github.com/eklitzke/bitcoin/blob/flamegraphs/doc/flamegraphs.md